 Health and beauty

-Refilling your health and beauty bounty may feel like an errand at the best of times, not least during a national lockdown, meaning subscription services have never been more appealing.
+Refilling your health and beauty bounty may feel like an errand at the best of times, meaning subscription services have never been more appealing.
 From toilet roll and deodorant to skincare, it’s time to make your life a little bit easier.

-If you’re looking for an eco-friendly alternative to buying supermarket rolls, you could try the Who Gives a Crap toilet roll subscription (Who Gives a Crap, from £36 every 16 weeks).
+If you’re looking for an eco-friendly alternative to buying supermarket rolls, you could try the Who Gives a Crap toilet roll subscription.

 Who Gives a Crap was founded in 2012 with the ethos of making a difference.
 Donating half of its profits to charity, including Sanergy, which builds toilets and improves sanitation in the developing world, each eco-friendly roll is made from natural and sustainable bamboo and comes wrapped in brightly coloured paper packaging.